Derby and District Astronomical Society

 The society's Flamsteed Observatory houses a 10-inch Meade Schmidt-Cassegrain telescope and Altair ED-80 refractor on a computerised 'GOTO' mount.
 The observatory is named in honour of England's first Astronomer Royal, the Reverend John Flamsteed (1646-1719), who was born in Derbyshire and attended Derby School.
 Regular monthly observing sessions are held (weather permitting) at the facility and new people are always welcome.
 They are usually held on the second Saturday of the month and start times vary with the season.
 The observatory is located on North Lane, Ashbourne, DE6 1PL, about two miles north of the village of Brailsford, and may be found on Google Maps.
 The observatory is available for use by individual members at any time after some simple training.
 A barbecue is held at the observatory on the first Saturday in July instead of a meeting at The Friend's Meeting House that month.
 The society also takes part in a number of public events and observing evenings during the year, at which members share their enthusiasm for the night sky and bring along their telescopes.
 An annual trip provides the opportunity for members to visit a different site of astronomical or space interest within the UK each year.
 Several of our members photograph the night sky and our picture gallery is entirely comprised of DDAS member's work.

-Our NEXT MAIN MEETING will be held on Friday, 6th October 2023 from 7:30 pm onwards at The Friends Meeting House, St. Helens Street, Derby, DE1 3GY (next door to Radio Derby).
-We welcome Dr Simon Lindsay from the University of Leicester to give us a presentation on the BepiColombo mission to Mercury.
-Simon is the MIXS instrument scientist on BepiColombo.
+Our NEXT MAIN MEETING will be held on Friday, 7th February 2024 from 7:30 pm onwards at The Friends Meeting House, St. Helens Street, Derby, DE1 3GY (next door to Radio Derby).
+We welcome back Professor Anne Green from the School of Physics & Astronomy at the University of Nottingham to give us a talk on The Search for Dark Matter.
 For further details please email the DDAS Secretary .
-Find our meeting location on Google Maps. |
+Find our meeting location on Google Maps.

-OUR NEXT OBSERVING SESSION will be held on Saturday 14th October 2023 from 7:30 pm onwards at the Society's Flamsteed Observatory.
+The Flamsteed Observatory OUR NEXT OBSERVING SESSION will be held on Saturday 15th February 2025 from 7:30 pm onwards at the Society's Flamsteed Observatory.
 View the night sky through our 10-inch Meade telescope, and on screen via our video astronomy setup.
 Learn the constellations under our rural skies.
 Need advice on getting into astronomy, or on telescopes, binoculars or cameras? - just ask!
 For more details please email the DDAS Secretary .
 Our observatory may be found on Google Maps.
-Please note that anyone visiting our observatory and site, be they members or non-members, do so entirely at their own risk. |
+Please note that anyone visiting our observatory and site, be they members or non-members, do so entirely at their own risk.

-Our next INTRODUCTION TO ASTRONOMY evening will be held on Friday 20th October 2023 from 7:30 pm onwards at The Friends Meeting House, St. Helens Street, Derby, DE1 3GY (next door to Radio Derby).
-DDAS member Gary Lambert will be giving a talk on What You Can REALLY See in the Night Sky.
+Our next INTRODUCTION TO ASTRONOMY evening will be held on Friday 21st February 2025 from 7:30 pm onwards at The Friends Meeting House, St. Helens Street, Derby, DE1 3GY (next door to Radio Derby).
+DDAS member Gary Lambert will be hosting a Telescope Workshop.
+So if you have any questions or need any help with choosing or using a telescope or binoculars, or indeed anything about observing or photographing the night sky, then this meeting is for you.
+New people are very welcome.
+Please feel free to bring along any items of equipment you might need help with.
+Please note that opportunities for actually using any telescopes etc. on the evening may be severely limited by the weather!
 For further details please email the DDAS Secretary .
-Find our meeting location on Google Maps. |
+Find our meeting location on Google Maps.

 [Top]